Shahdad: Population

 At the time of the 2006 National Census, the city's population was 4,097 in 1,010 households.
 The following census in 2011 counted 5,942 people in 1,612 households.
 The 2016 census measured the population of the city as 5,217 people in 1,621 households.

 Geography

 Location

 Shahdad is the center of Shahdad District, which includes smaller cities and villages such as Sirch, Anduhjerd, Ebrahimabad, and Deh-e Seyf.

 The driving distance from the city of Kerman to Shahdad is 95 km.
 The local climate is hot and dry.
 The main agricultural produce is dates.

 Climate

 Shahdad has a hot desert climate (Köppen climate classification BWh).
 The city is located at the edge of the Lut desert, which is one of the hottest and driest places in the world.

-The summers are long and extremely hot, though not as hot as the center of the Lut desert, usually being a few degrees lower, while the winters are short and mild.
+The summers are long and extremely hot, though likely not as hot as lower elevation areas deep in the Lut desert, while the winters are short and mild.